 It's not unusual for a child to have a tough time with math homework now and then.
-But if he has problems with numbers or low math test scores yet does well in other subjects, he could have a math learning disability called dyscalculia.
+But if they have problems with numbers or low math test scores yet does well in other subjects, they could have a math learning disability called dyscalculia.

 It's a brain-related condition that makes basic arithmetic hard to learn.
 It may run in families, but scientists haven't found any genes related to it.